Oiher/longitudinal-GWAS-pipeline/docs/getting_started.md

 4. **Docker Desktop**

 You can install Docker Desktop for Windows, macOS, or Linux from the [Docker website](https://www.docker.com/products/docker-desktop/).
-To install Docker Desktop for Linux Ubuntu, follow these instructions from the [Docker documentation](https://docs.docker.com/desktop/install/ubuntu/).
+To activate Docker Desktop for WSL2, follow these instructions from the [Docker documentation](https://docs.docker.com/desktop/wsl/).
 Once installed, check that it is installed properly by running `docker version`.

 5. **Git**